Shockey, Kansas.

 The old town of Shockey in Grant County, Kansas, was located northwest of Ulysses along Bear Creek.
 The town is gone today.

-The settlement was first called Laport when it was first settled, at which time it was situated in Hamilton County before Grant County was created.
+The settlement was first called Laport when it was settled, and it was located in Hamilton County before Grant County was created.
 It gained a post office on November 23, 1886.

 A few months later, the town’s name was changed to Shockey after local settler William Shockey.
 The post office’s name changed on April 16, 1887.
 Sometimes called Shockeyville by locals, the town grew to boast a lumber and hardware store, two general stores, a blacksmith, a school, and other businesses.
 The town peaked at about 50 people.
 Some of its earliest residents were T.R.
 Hornaday, J.W.
 Plunkett, David Holmes, A.W.
 Snyder, F.W.
 Rider, George Rider, Karl Gall, T.W.
 Swinney, Peter Kiistner, Peter Molz, L. Binney, and William E. Hutchison.